-Organization Details Name Wayne Art Center Address 413 N laplewood Avenue Contact Nancy Campbell Title Executiv e Director Contact Phone No. 610-688-3553 x 204 Contact Email nancy@wayneart.org Request Details Amount Requested \$150,000 Please provide a brief description of operating and/o or capital needs the e funds will support.
+Organization Details Name Wayne Art Center Address 413 N laplewood Avenue Contact Nancy Campbell Title Executiv e Director Contact Phone No. 610-688-3553 x 204 Contact Email nancy@wayneart.org Request Details Amount Requested \$150,000 or capital needs the e funds will support.
+One additional page is • cultural needs of th ne residents of Radnor Township since 1931.

+Total overall annual budget \$1,600,000 \$960,000 Please provide a brief description of operating and/or capital needs the funds will support.
 One additional page is allowed for photos and/or additional description.
-Wayne Art Center (WAC) has been serving the or cultural needs of th ne residents of Radnor Township since 1931.
 Wayne Art Center (WAC) has been serving the cultural needs of the residents of Radnor Township since 1931.
 During this 90th anniversary year, WAC is requesting \$50,000 in general operating support to offset decreased levels of revenue due to Covid-19 and \$100,000 to help fund roof replacement, new facia, soffits and gutters in addition to other necessary capital expenditures.
-Total overall annual budget \$1,600,000 \$960,000 Amount of annual Budget dedicated to Radnor • 15,000 Number of Radnor Township residents served a Please attach a copy of the most recent audited final · Signed Nancy Campbell Date_9/ 15/2021 Printed Name Nancy Campbell
+Number of Radnor Township residents served a Please attach a copy of the most recent audited final · Signed Nancy Campbell Date_9/ 15/2021 Printed Name Nancy Campbell